lmarzen/dice-mosaic/README.md

 # dice-mosaic
 Generate dice mosaics from jpeg/png images.
 Written in C.

-Default options will attempt to read from 'input.jpg' in the same directory, scale the image by 0.05, then convert each pixel to grayscale before generating a dice mosaic using a mix of black/white dice and saving the dice mosaic to 'output.jpg'.
+Default options will attempt to read from 'input.jpg' in the same directory, scale the image by 0.05, then convert each pixel to grayscale before generating a dice mosaic using a mix of black and white dice and saving the dice mosaic to 'output.jpg'.

 For all black die(w/ white dots) use './dice-mosaic -c b'